-As computers become more powerful and the web becomes increasingly ingrained into our daily lives, the role of the web developer becomes more and more complex.
+As computers become more powerful and the internet becomes increasingly ingrained into our daily lives, the role of the web developer becomes more and more complex.
 Just like there are a whole lot of tips out there for those learning, so too a wide variety of tools exist to help programmers do their jobs more effectively, the Version Control System (VCS) arguably being the most important.

 A VCS manages and tracks changes to documents, files and other collections of information.
 Popular Version Control Systems for developers include SVN, Mercurial and the immensely popular Git (not to be confused with GitHub).
 These tools help us prevent issues we will certainly all come across at some point in our web development careers.

 Whether it’s a change to a single file or countless changes to your code base, we’ve all been there; the realization that you have just altered or deleted something you shouldn’t have.
 As the name suggests, the core concept of a Version Control System is the creation of versions of your code over time.
 Implicit in this functionality is the ability to revert to an old version of your code and undo changes that have been made.